tylerccarson/DEEPSCAN/readme.txt

 -a student should be able to download the multiple-choice answer sheet as a .pdf file -student should get immediate feedback on their submission, including score, teacher's comments

+-if less than 45 questions, make sure to grade appropriately -multiple upload to handle 45+ question exams

+-mobile ready??

+-write-in needs very defined boundary, 10-digit for each quetion